-- 1. More Collections of Flow Data from the Public Domain and its Visualisation: National Patterns

-- 2. The Bikes Projects: Online Data

-- 3. The Barclays Cycle Hire London Project

-- 4. The Website: Real Time Visualisation of Origins and Destinations Activity

-- 5. Initial Analyses
+- 1. More Collections of Flow Data from the Public Domain and its Visualisation: National Patterns - 2.
+The Bikes Projects: Online Data - 3.
+The Barclays, now Santander Cycle Hire London Project - 4.
+The Website: Real Time Visualisation of Origins and Destinations Activity - 5.
+Initial Analyses

-More Collections of Flow Data from the Public Domain & its Visualisation: from National Timetables http://simulacra.blogs.casa.ucl.ac.uk/
+More Collections of Flow Data from the Public Domain and its Visualisation: National Patterns http://simulacra.blogs.casa.ucl.ac.uk/